2015 RBC Bronwen Wallace Award for Emerging Writers

 Submissions for the 2017 RBC Bronwen Wallace Award for poetry are now closed.
 Finalists will be announced via press release on May 2.
 The prize winner will be revealed at a ceremony in Toronto on May 30, beginning with a reception at 5:30pm.

-Established in memory of poet Bronwen Wallace, this award alternates each year between short fiction and poetry.
-The 2014 prize will be given for an outstanding work of short fiction.
-Wallace felt that writers should have more opportunities for greater recognition early in their careers and so this annual award is given to a writer below the age of 35 who has published poetry or prose in literary magazines, journals, or anthologies, but has not yet been published in book form.
+Established in memory of writer Bronwen Wallace, this award alternates each year between short fiction and poetry.
+The 2017 prize will be given for an outstanding work of poetry.
+Bronwen Wallace felt that writers should have more opportunities for greater recognition early in their careers, and so this annual award is given to a writer below the age of 35 who has published poetry or prose in literary magazines, journals, or anthologies, but has not yet been published in book form.